HTTP-RPC/Lima/README.md

 )
 ```

-When `fitToWidth` is set to `true`, the scroll view will ensure that the width of its content matches its own width, causing the content to wrap and scroll in the vertical direction.
+When `fitToWidth` is set to `true`, the scroll view will ensure that the width of its content matches the width of its adjusted content area, causing the content to wrap and scroll in the vertical direction only.
 The vertical scroll bar will be displayed when necessary, but the horizontal scroll bar will never be shown, since the width of the content will never exceed the width of the scroll view:

 ```swift
 LMScrollView(fitToWidth: true,